-Students benefit from CityU’s recent accreditation by the Northwest Commission on Colleges and Universities (NWCCU) as well as Washington Academy of Languages’ over 25 years of international recognition.
-Courses are positioned to help students capitalize on the theoretical knowledge expected from a graduate-level education with the best in pedagogical instruction from CityU’s experienced professors.
+Courses are positioned to help students capitalize on the theoretical knowledge expected from a graduate-level education with the best instruction from CityU’s experienced faculty.

-15 of the program’s 24 credits are available online as part of the basic Graduate Certificate in TESOL program.
-The additional nine credits (including your faculty-guided internship) are currently available in class during CityU of Seattle’s downtown summer intensive program.
-The entirety of the program can be completed in-person during two consecutive summers, or online over three quarters followed by one in-person summer intensive.
+- Time to completion: The entirety of the program can be completed onsite during two consecutive summers, or online over three quarters followed by one in-person summer intensive.

-English acquisition organizations all over the world need talented educators to administrate and teach in their adult programs.
-Our advanced TESOL program graduates are qualified to teach in private and public schools overseas or become tutors, advisors, directors and volunteers throughout the international education industry.
+Our advanced TESOL graduates are qualified to teach in private and public schools overseas and/or become tutors, advisors, directors and volunteers throughout the international education industry.